Zorkator/libfde/Readme.rst

 - ...

 Copyright and License Information
 ---------------------------------

-Copyright (c) 2018 Josef Scheuer
+Copyright (c) 2018 Josef Scheuer.
 All rights reserved.

-See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the file "LICENSE" for terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

 This library distribution contains **no** GNU General Public License (GPL) code,